 It’s more important than ever that CXM Providers use data to support the taking of well-informed, insight-led business decisions.
 The customer support sector has always captured large amounts of consumer interaction data.
 We expect this to show there is a huge opportunity to introduce and improve self-service and automation.
 This digital-led approach will be at the forefront of reducing costs in a meaningful way.

-Implementing effective self-service online can reduce the number of contacts coming in via phone or email significantly, typically by around 30 – 40%.
-These results alone are impressive, but combining them with other cost-reduction efforts, such as moving the contact centre to a lower cost area or combining with a work-at-home team, can reduce costs even further through reduced core costs and better agent utilisation.
+Implementing effective self-service online will substantial reduce the number of contacts received via phone or email.
+And, combining self-serve with other cost-reduction efforts, such as moving the contact centre to a lower cost area or combining with a work-at-home team, can reduce costs even further through reduced core costs and better agent utilisation.

 Further, robust and user-friendly self-serve content improves brand loyalty by creating positive online experiences for the consumer.